 Reinsurance is insurance of the risk accepted by the Company.
-It enables the insurer to accept big risks and transfer part of the risk to another subject - a reinsurer.
+It enables the insurer to accept large risks and transfer part of the risk to another subject - a reinsurer.
 A reinsurer protects the insurer based on the other methods and techniques that are used for the original insurance of the client, without entering the contractual obligation with the original client.

-The Company reinsures all major risks, for several products the whole risk is reinsured.
+The Company reinsures all major risks; for several products or insurance contracts the whole risk is reinsured.